timKraeuter/ICGT-2023/artifacts/benchmark/README.md

 # HOT transformation benchmark
 1. Clone this repository.
 2. Open a terminal in **this folder**.
-3. Run the following commands:
+3. Run the following command:

 **Benchmark**:
 ```bash